Poland marks WWII anniversary with report on damage by Nazis

 An opposition lawmaker, Grzegorz Schetyna, says the report is just a “game in the internal politics” and insists Poland needs to build good relations with Berlin.

-Some 6 million of Poland’s citizens were killed in the war and its industry, infrastructure and culture suffered huge losses.
+Some 6 million of Poland’s citizens, including 3 million Jews, were killed in the war and its industry, infrastructure and culture suffered huge losses.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.